Why Spray Foam?

 Polyurethane Foam Insulation vs. Traditional Insulation

-- Retains its position and shape and doesn’t settle or shrink over time
+- Retains its position and shape and doesn't settle, fall, or shrink over time

-- Expands to over 100 times its original size, fitting into corners and crevices for maximum air flow blockage
+- Sprayfoam expands to over 40 times its original size.
+This ensures that it fits snugly into corners and crevices for maximum airflow blockage

 - While rodents can use sprayfoam for nesting, its harder for them to carry it off, as commonly seen with traditional insulations.

 - It does not retain moisture and therefore restricts mold growth inside the insulation.
 If mold does grow on the outside for any reason, it can simply be treated and wiped off

 - Does not retain odors from the surrounding environment